Alex-twn/STM32MP15x_workshop/readme.md

 ------

-# Install OpenSTLinux Developer Package SDK on your host computer
+## 5. Install OpenSTLinux Developer Package SDK on your host computer

+### 5.1 SDK installation

+#### This step is required to be able to build Linux kernel, device tree, modules, ... for STM32MP1 platform

 The SDK for OpenSTLinux distribution provides a stand-alone cross-development toolchain and libraries tailored to the contents of the specific image flashed in the board